Lorenzo Finn

-Lorenzo Mark Finn (born 19 December 2006) is an Italian cyclist.
+Lorenzo Mark Finn (born 19 December 2006) is an Italian cyclist, who currently rides for UCI Continental team Red Bull–Bora–Hansgrohe Rookies.
 In 2024, he won the Junior Road Race World Championships.

 Career

 In September 2024, he won the UCI Road World Championships – Junior men's road race in Zurich.

+The following year, he won the Under-23 Men's Road Race at the 2025 UCI World Championships in Kigali.

+In August 2026, he won the Tour de l'Avenir stage race, winning the mountain time trial as well as the final stage in the leader's yellow jersey.
+Having also won the Giro Next Gen that year he became the first rider since Gianbattista Baronchelli in 1973 to win both events in a season.

 Personal life

 From Avegno, Liguria, he attended school in Genoa.
 His father is from Sheffield, England.